Game 2: Red Sox at Orioles - Lackey looks to get Sox into the win column

 Making his Orioles debut is Ubaldo Jimenez.
 The right-hander went 13-9 with a 3.30 ERA in Cleveland last year.

-Grady Sizemore had a memorable debut in a Sox uniform, going 2-for-4 with a home run in his second at bat.
+Sizing it up Grady Sizemore had a memorable debut in a Sox uniform, going 2-for-4 with a home run in his second at bat.
 It was his first home run in nearly 1,000 days and his first MLB game since September 2011.
 Sizemore gets the nod again tonight in center and manager John Farrell hopes he has the same kind of impact as the season progresses.

 Going, going, Gomes!